DemDaily: Impeachment, Pelosi and the Presidential

 December 19, 2019

 In has been a whirlwind 24 hours, even by Trump standards.Last night, the US House of Representatives impeached President Donald J. Trump for "High Crimes and Misdemeanors."

 The first Article on Abuse of Power passed 230 to 197, with one "present."
-The second Article for Contempt of Congress passed 229 to 198, with one present.
+The second Article for Obstruction of Congress passed 229 to 198, with one present.

 The votes were primarily along party lines, with Democrats Collin Peterson (D-MN) and Jeff Van Drew (NJ) voting against both Articles.
 Van Drew, who sat with the Republicans, officially announced he had switched parties today.
 A third Democrat, Jared Golden (ME), who represents a district Trump won by over 10% in 2016, voted against Obstruction of Congress.

 Republican-turned independent Justin Amash (MI) sided with Democrats on both counts, while Democratic Congresswoman Tulsi Gabbard (HI) voted "present" for both articles.
 Although Gabbard safely won her House seat by 55 points in 2018, her defiant vote Wednesday amplified her profile as the only presidential candidate who had a vote on impeachment.